himanshupathak8830-blip/Music_store/README.md

 Finally, it returns the customer(s) whose spending matches that maximum, ensuring that all tied top customers are included.

 **📌 Business Insight:**
--This query helps to:
+- This query helps to:
--Identify VIP customers in each country
+- Identify VIP customers in each country
--Understand country-wise customer value
+- Understand country-wise customer value
--Design region-specific loyalty programs
+- Design region-specific loyalty programs
--Target high-value customers for promotions
+- Target high-value customers for promotions

 **🏁 Conclusion**
 - This project demonstrates: